suncoast-devs/handbook/assignments/api-intro.md

 - [ ] Investigate using C#'s `HttpClient` class to make requests to any of the APIs you used in Adventure mode.
-- [ ] Create a console app that makes such a requests and prints the results.
-      Submit the URL to the github repository of this console app.
+- [ ] Create a console app that makes requests and prints the results.
+Submit the URL to the Github repository of this console app.